neatorobito/Salut/README.md

 Data is received as a string so that you can parse it yourself instead of Salut doing it for you.

-This is particularly useful because it means that you can create a sort of God object that will hold all your data types and is serializable. *(See LoganSquare's pages [here](https://github.com/bluelinelabs/LoganSquare/blob/master/docs/Models.md) and [here](https://github.com/bluelinelabs/LoganSquare/blob/master/docs/TypeConverters.md)for more information on this, it supports many built-in types.)*
+This is particularly useful because it means that you can create a sort of God object that will hold all your data types and is serializable. *(See LoganSquare's pages [here](https://github.com/bluelinelabs/LoganSquare/blob/master/docs/Models.md) and [here](https://github.com/bluelinelabs/LoganSquare/blob/master/docs/TypeConverters.md) for more information on this, it supports many built-in types.)*

 Or, you can add a header to the string indicating it's type and then strip the header from the string in the `onDataReceived()` method and parse the resulting object accordlingly.